jingxuehan0707/music-composition-handbook/Level-01.md

 ### The Formula

-As we know, V7 chord resolves to I chord, which is P5 resolution.
+As we know, the V7 chord resolves to the I chord, which is a P5 resolution.

 | Primary dominant | Resolution |
 |------------------|------------|
 | V7               | Imaj7      |

-Secondary dominant mimics the P5 resolution; instead, the resolution is a diatonic chord of the major key.
+Secondary dominants mimic the P5 resolution; instead, the resolution is a diatonic chord of the major key.

 | Secondary dominant | Diatonic Chord of Resolution |
 |--------------------|------------------------------|